- ISRAEL21c - http://www.israel21c.org -

 As of today, the weeks-old SOS app for Android and iPhone already has been downloaded for free by 100,000 users, according to Dov Maisel, director of international relations at Jerusalem-based United Hatzalah.

-Another free smartphone app, Tzeva Adom (Red Alert Israel), was developed for iOS by Kobi Snir, who was then just 13-years-old, during heavy shelling from Gaza about two and a half years ago to make sure users in Gaza-area communities wouldn’t miss an air-raid siren.
+Another free smartphone app, Tzeva Adom (Red Alert Israel), was developed for iOS by app developer Kobi Snir during heavy shelling from Gaza about two and a half years ago to make sure users in Gaza-area communities wouldn’t miss an air-raid siren.

 With Snir’s permission, Ari Sprung developed an Android version in his Jerusalem basement.
 In the past tense week, Sprung tells ISRAEL21c, the updated app – now including a chat feature so people can share their emotions – is being downloaded at a fast clip.
 There have been over 100,000 installs of the Android version, and the iOS version is now available in English.